N55 Magnets | Ceiling N Grade NdFeB Magnet

 N55 neodymium magnets are the the most powerful N series neodymium magnet.
 But oftentimes, N52 magnet is still considered the most powerful permanent magnet in applications for holding purpose.
 In the recent years, the mass production of N55 has become available at some of the top NdFeB manufacturers.

 From an application point of view, N55 has a residual flux density of 14.6 kGs to 15.2 kGs, which means it’s 2-3% more powerful than N52.
 N55 magnets are typically used in applications with limited space but requires huge magnetic strength.
 In the magnetic separation, equipment makers want to bring the surface gauss of some magnetic separator models to a higher level.
 In such cases, N55 magnet lends itself to an ideal material.
+In the realm of micro magnetic engineering, the N55 grade is considered a premium material, prized for its exceptional performance characteristics.

 To some extent, there is a trade-off between remanence(Br) and coercivity(Hc).
 A higher remanence could mean a lower Hc value.
 In the case of N55 neodymium magnets, the magnet is theoretically more susceptible to demagnetization.